perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Preserve evidence on different computer (forensics workstation)
 - **What is a Chain of Custody?**
 	- Document of the route that evidence takes from the time it is found until case is closed or goes to court
+	- To be filled up every time the evidence is passed to another person

 #### Computer Crime
 - **What can information in computers help law enforcement determine?**